-OTC derivative financial instruments represent swap contracts related to interest rates.
-OTC derivative financial instruments are valued using prices or inputs disseminated by third parties or market participants (e.g., mean of the bid and offer from a broker), or derived from such prices or inputs (e.g., inputs to valuation models).
+OTC derivative financial instruments include swap and option contracts related to interest rates and equities.
+OTC derivative financial instruments are valued using prices or inputs disseminated by third parties (e.g., mean of the bid and offer from a broker), or derived from such prices or inputs (e.g., inputs to valuation models).
 Depending on the terms of the OTC derivative financial instrument, the fair value can be either observed directly or modeled.

-For OTC derivative financial instruments that trade in liquid markets, such as generic swaps, model inputs can generally be verified and model selection does not involve significant judgment.
+For OTC derivative financial instruments that trade in liquid markets, such as swaps and options with market standard terms, model inputs can generally be verified and model selection does not involve significant judgment.
 Similar models are generally used to value similar instruments and require a variety of inputs.

-OTC derivative financial instruments are classified within Level 2 of the fair value hierarchy as all of the significant observable inputs can generally be corroborated to market evidence.
+OTC derivative financial instruments are classified within Level 2 of the fair value hierarchy as all of the significant observable inputs can generally be corroborated with market evidence.